draeder/carets/README.md

 The string you would like to use as your caret

 ##### `params.docCaret`
-The text you would like your prompt to show before the caret
+The string you would like to use as your caret in document / multiline mode

 ## Methods
 ### `carets.prompt()`